Costs & Fees

 Daily Care Fees:

-All residents pay a Basic Daily Care Fee which goes towards care needs and living expenses such as meals, cleaning and laundry.
+All clients pay a Basic Daily Care Fee which goes towards care needs and living expenses such as meals, cleaning and laundry.

-From 20 September 2019, the maximum basic daily fee for new residents (including respite residents) is up to $51.63 per day.
+From 20 September 2019, the maximum basic daily fee for new clients (including respite clients) is up to $51.63 per day.
 This rate increases on 20 March and September each year respectively in line with changes to the Age Pension.

 From 01 Jan 2020 – 31 March 2020 the Maximum permissible interest rate (MPIR) that may be charged on outstanding amount of daily payment is 4.91% pa.